EvgenyTsizin/MuTube/Readme.md

 The user chooses/photographs notes from some musical piece played by different performers, and watch how different people (from beginners to maestros) played the selected notes.

-The site curently allows to chose notes - and the site provides youtube links to performing the notes, at times corresponding to the notes.
+The site curently allows to choose notes - and the site provides youtube links to performing the notes, at times corresponding to the notes.

 -----
 # What is currently working?